synesthesia/site2019/content/project/dataverse-resilience/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Dataverse Resilience"
-summary: "Announcing a forthcoming collection of notes exploring how to make applications that rely on Dataverse more resilient"
+summary: "A collection of notes exploring how to make applications that rely on Dataverse more resilient"
 authors: ["synesthesia"]
 tags: ["dataverse", "resilience", "100DaysToOffload"]
 categories: []